CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

   For those who are impatient, you can stop by here, but I still highly recommend you keep on going to the third row if you can.
   {{< /admonition >}}

-- **Third Row**: This row contains a lot of songs (maybe around 300~500?).
+- Third Row: This row contains a lot of songs (maybe around 300~500?).
 These songs didn't reach 1M views in a short time, but still, that is 1M views.
 In this row, you will experience the **wide diversity of Vocaloid music style**, and see how different era in Vocaloid history have different style of Vocaloid songs.
 That's why I still highly recommend you finish listening to songs in this row.

 Upon here, you should have a clear understanding of Vocaloid history.
 If you are still interested in listening more, you can continue the last row, but it is optional.